Transylvanian rugs: Double-niche rugs

 Around 100 rugs with double niches are known from Transylvania.
 Usually their format is small, with borders of oblong, angular cartouches whose centers are filled with stylized, counterchanging floral motifs, sometimes interspersed with shorter stellated rosettes or cartouches.
 The first depiction of rugs with this border design appears in Netherlandish paintings of the early seventeenth century.
-The 1620 "Portrait of Abraham Graphaeus" by Cornelis de Vos, and Thomas de Keysers "Portrait of an unknown man" (1626) and "Portrait of Constantijn Huyghens and his clerk" (1627) are amongst the earliest paintings depicting rugs of the "Transylvanian double-niche" type.
+The 1620 "Portrait of Abraham Graphaeus" by Cornelis de Vos, and Thomas de Keysers "Portrait of an unknown man" (1626) and "Portrait of Constantijn Huyghens and his clerk" (1627) are among the earliest paintings depicting rugs of the "Transylvanian double-niche" type.
 In Transylvania, the first references to this design type date from around 1620, and the earliest carpets of this type with inscriptions are dated between 1661 and 1675.

 A smaller group within the double-niche type has a niche, or arch-like form at both ends of the field, which is formed by two separate corner medallions.
 The medallion corners are decorated with interlacing arabesques resembling similar design types known from "double niche" Ushak carpets, but with a slightly stiffer design.
 The majority of Transylvanian double-niche rugs are characterized by more heavily stylized corner pieces which are best described as spandrels to a niche, as the separation of the two corner medallions is no longer visible.
 In the center of these spandrels often stands a larger, plain rosette, while the remaining space is filled with rather crude ornaments.
 Their field sometimes shows two pairs of vases with undulating motifs in opposing colours.
 The field is decorated with small floral ornaments, which are drawn in an elaborate, curvilinear manner in earlier examples, and become more stiff and schematic in later pieces.
 The design is always symmetrically arranged towards the vertical axis.
 Double-niche Transylvanian carpets with a central medallion sometimes have a medallion design which closely resembles those seen in Ushak rugs.
 In other, probably later examples, the field decor is condensed into medallions of concentric lozenges and rows of eight-petalled flowers connected by projecting stems of curled leaves.
 Often central medallions of this type contain a central cruciform ornament.
 The ground colour is yellow, red, or dark blue.

 The observation that two different types of corner design exist in parallel does not necessarily imply that one type has developed out of the other.
 It has been suggested that the double-niche design was developed out of the single-niche design by symmetric mirroring along a central horizontal axis: In some of the double-niche rugs, e.g., a mid-17th century rug in the Black Church collection (Inv.
 257), one niche is more elaborately executed and ornamented than the other.
 Its apex is accentuated by a "head-and-shoulder" design which is not mirrored in the other niche.
 In some pieces, the addition of a transverse panel accentuates the impression of a directional design.